jiangxincode/KaboomZhihu/README.md

 + Solve the problem of uncorrect cookie setting in httpclient.
 + Use multithreading in the crawler.
 + Test for validation.(multibrowsers support)
++ Recognize the log, and upgrade the log from 1 to 2.

 ## Contributing